 Core Files and "Circa" Years.
 The Core files include the most recent return for each organization that filed in the last three calendar years and that covered one of the last three fiscal years.
 They include Forms filed for previous years by late filers and organizations with filing extensions.
-Therefore, the NCCS Core 2004 PC file includes returns for organizations with fiscal years that ended as early as December 2002 and go through November 2005.
-These returns cover fiscal years 2002 through 2005, though over 70 percent in that file are from 2004.
+Therefore, the NCCS Core 2010 PC file includes returns for organizations with fiscal years that ended as early as December 2008 and go through November 2011.
+These returns cover fiscal years 2008 through 2011, though almost 70 percent in that file are from 2010.
 Moreover, about 81% have fiscal years that end between June 2004 and June 2005.
 These organizations accounted for 76% of the expenses and 81% of the assets for organizations included in the file.

-Distribution of Start and Fiscal Years for the NCCS Core 2004 PC File ("ci irca year 2004") -- ------------------
+Distribution of Start and Fiscal Years for the NCCS Core 2004 PC File ("circa year 2004")